 GAS Analysis 2017: The leading international symposium and exhibition for gas analysis manufacturers, technical staff and end-users, presenting you the latest developments in laboratory, process analysis, metrology and sensor technology and their applications.

-From 13 to 15 June 2017, NEN and the ISO technical committee on analysis of gases (ISO/TC 158) organise this GAS Analysis event for the 9th time.
-Our biennial event is the best global forum on analysis of gases to become aware of the latest developments and applications in the industry and society, attracting hundreds of experts from over 30 countries all over the world.
+From 13 to 15 June 2017, NEN and the ISO technical committee on analysis of gases (ISO/TC 158) organised this GAS Analysis event for the 9th time.
+Our biennial event is the best global forum on analysis of gases to become aware of the latest developments and applications in the industry and society, which was demonstrated by attracting almost 250 experts from about 30 countries all over the world.

 GAS Analysis 2017 offered the participants to: